top of page

 Yes!
 FFP also accepts valuable relief supplies and goods for everyday support.
 Especially popular and important are, for example, disused cell phones.

-The rule of thumb is that transport and delivery costs should be significantly lower than the value of the non-food items.
+The rule of thumb is that transport and delivery costs should be significantly lower than the value of the non-food items (s. shipping of Balikbayan containers from Switzerland to the Philippines).

 Which needy people/provinces in the Philippines are supported by FFP?